machinat/sociably/website/docs/messenger-platform.md

 Two thing to note here:

-1. `messengerExtensions` prop have to be `true`.
+1. `messengerExtensions` prop has to be `true`.
 2. `url` prop should link to the webview page with `platform=messenger` query.

-The users will be logged in with Messenger account in the webview.
+The users will be logged in with the Messenger account in the webview.
 Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more.

 ## Assets Manager